 - Don’t stack your doses.
-Start with a small dose in order to know how you react to edible THC.
+Start with a small dose in order to know how you react.
 Observe how you feel and how your body handles the experience.
 Once you’re comfortable, adjust your dosage incrementally the next time you indulge.

-- If you plan to make your own edibles, use a dosage calculator.
-Read our dos-and-don’t guide to help get you started.
+- If you plan to make edibles, use a dosage calculator.
+Read our dos-and-don’ts guide to help get you started.

-- Plan ahead and consume your edible THC in a safe space.
+- Plan ahead and consume in a safe space.
 Do not drive or operate heavy machinery after you consume THC.

-- Make sure to lock up your edible THC so that they are completely inaccessible to your pets and children.
+- Make sure to lock up your edibles so that they are completely inaccessible to your pets and children.

-- Don’t mix your edible THC with any other substances or with alcohol.
+- Don’t mix edibles with any other substances or with alcohol.
 And definitely don’t eat any THC if you’re pregnant or breastfeeding.

 Edible THC can be a great way to enhance your experiences with cannabis.
-They’re tasty, discreet, and under the right circumstances, can be very relaxing.
-Just be sure to adhere to the cardinal rule of low and slow, and make sure that your edible THC doesn’t fall into the wrong hands.
+Edibles are tasty, discreet, and under the right circumstances, can be very relaxing.
+Just be sure to adhere to the cardinal rule of low and slow, and make sure that your edibles don’t fall into the wrong hands.